terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 1. Create Multibranch pipelines for your new repos (`YOUR_NEW_REPO-1-org, YOUR_NEW_REPO-2-environments, YOUR_NEW_REPO-3-networks, YOUR_NEW_REPO-4-projects`).
     - **DO NOT configure an automatic pipeline for your `YOUR_NEW_REPO-0-bootstrap` repository**

-1. In your Jenkins Master Web UI, **create Multibranch Pipelines only for the following repositories:**
+1. In your Jenkins Controller Web UI, **create Multibranch Pipelines only for the following repositories:**
     ```
     YOUR_NEW_REPO-1-org
     YOUR_NEW_REPO-2-environments
     YOUR_NEW_REPO-3-networks
     YOUR_NEW_REPO-4-projects
     ```
-1. Assuming your new Git repositories are private, you may need to configure new credentials In your Jenkins Master web UI, so it can connect to the repositories.
+1. Assuming your new Git repositories are private, you may need to configure new credentials In your Jenkins Controller web UI, so it can connect to the repositories.

 1. You will also want to configure automatic triggers in each one of the Jenkins Multibranch Pipelines, unless you want to run the pipelines manually from the Jenkins Web UI after each commit to your repositories.